Thailand Culture

 Respect is a fundamental aspect of Thai culture that Thai people take very seriously.
 They believe in politeness and humility, and they expect the same from guests.
 When interacting with local people or entering a shop, show your humility with a greeting known as wai, a slight bow with palms together, which shows respect.

 For Buddhists, Thailand is a gateway to spiritual travel.
 The Theravada form of Buddhism is predominantly practiced here, and the Buddhist practice is deeply ingrained in Thai culture.
 You will find temples called wats in every part of the country.
-Monks hold a special place in the hearts of Thai people, and giving alms to monks is an important ritual in Thai culture visitors can experience.
+Monks hold a special place in the hearts of Thai people, and giving alms to monks is an important ritual in Thai culture that visitors can experience.
 Just be sure to practice proper temple etiquette, and absolutely do not touch a monk unless invited to.

 What is the visiting etiquette for Thailand?